dora-metrics/pelorus/labs/consultant/03-Exporters.md

       --from-literal=GIT_USER=<username> \
       --from-literal=GIT_TOKEN=<personal access token> -n pelorus

-Update the values yaml and then upgrade our helm installation of Pelorus to add an additional exporter to the instance list:
+Update the `values.yaml` and then upgrade our helm installation of Pelorus to add an additional exporter to the `instances` list:

       - app_name: committime-github
         env_from_secrets: